Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Relations to classical results in probability theory

+Since $\{Y_n, \cF_n\}$ is demonstrated to be a discrete-time martingale with uniformly bounded differences, the concentration inequalities of this chapter are applicable here as well.

-Exponential deviation bounds for an important class of Markov chains, so-called Doeblin chains (they are characterized by an exponentially fast convergence to equilibrium, uniformly in the initial condition) were derived by Kontoyiannis in \cite{Kontoyiannis_ISIT05}.
-Moreover, these bounds are essentially identical to the Hoeffding inequality in the special case of i.i.d.\ RVs (see \cite[Remark~1]{Kontoyiannis_ISIT05}).
+Exponential deviation bounds for an important class of Markov chains, so-called Doeblin chains, were derived by Kontoyiannis \cite{Kontoyiannis_ISIT05}.
+These bounds are essentially identical to the Hoeffding inequality in the special case of i.i.d.\ random variables (see \cite[Remark~1]{Kontoyiannis_ISIT05}).